Skip to main content

 id__v_texttexttrue

-On the other hand if id field was already a string then introducing new data with id containing other types will not change schema because they can be coerced to string.
+On the other hand, if the id field was already a string, then introducing new data with id containing other types will not change the schema because they can be coerced to string.

-Now go ahead and try to add a new record where id is float number, you should see a new field id__v_double in the schema.
+Now go ahead and try to add a new record where id is a float number; you should see a new field id__v_double in the schema.

 Data typesโ€‹